-- If you wish to use asensei you could consider upgrading your Concept 2 monitor to a PM5 which supports Bluetooth Low Energy and ANT+ is a more forward looking and flexible option than using a cable.
+If you have a PM3 or PM4 monitor you might consider upgrading your Concept 2 monitor to a PM5.
+This supports Bluetooth Low Energy and ANT+ simultaneously, and is a more forward looking and flexible option than using a cable.
 It also means you can connect your monitor to a wider range of devices, both iOS and Android, as well as a wide selection of heart rate monitors.
-Should you do so, you may also be able to sell your older monitor as the secondhand market for most things Concept 2 is healthy.

 The PM5 supports both ANT+ and Bluetooth, this means that you can connect your heart rate monitor via ANT+ and then connect your PM5 to your smartphone via bluetooth.
 When setup this way you can see your heartrate on the PM5 and compatible apps, such as asensei will display your heartrate on your phone too. asensei detects that a heartrate monitor is present and adds it to your on-screen display automatically (you can also connect a HRM to your phone directly with asensei, but not all apps support this).

 The PM5 also supports wired connections via USB and ethernet cable, which is used for connecting rowing machines in the large competitions such as the British Rowing Indoor Championships (BRICS) or the Crash-B sprints as well as smaller club events.